netik/atem_odd_salon/README.md

 *This configuration is setup for 1080p/59.94.
 If you change the size, you might have to change the macro configuration.*

+*If your laptop can't output 1080p/59.94, I recommend buying a Decimator MD-HX and using that for format conversion.*

 1. Start the ATEM Software Control Software.
 1. Back up your Atem first with `File` > `Save As...`
 1. Click `File` > `Restore` and restore the XML file.